ziadat69/Cisco/README.md

 4️⃣ **University System Network**
 A larger, more complex network designed for a university or educational institution.
 It includes multiple subnets, VLANs, redundant connections, and services like VoIP or video surveillance.
 This project emphasizes scalability and efficiency in a dynamic environment.

+5️⃣ **Company/Business System Network**
+This project showcases a corporate network design suitable for small to medium-sized businesses.
+It includes separate departments or workgroups (such as HR, Sales, IT), each with its own VLANs and secure connections to ensure data separation and policy enforcement.
+It also demonstrates the integration of key services like file servers, VoIP, and security appliances

 ---

 ## ⚙️ Technologies and Tools